 Multiple stings to your dog can be fatal and some dogs might have an allergic reaction.
 Stings in your dog’s mouth can also be dangerous as the swelling can block their airway and stop them from breathing.

 Contact your vet immediately if you’re worried your dog has been stung and it could be dangerous.

 Signs your dog might be having an allergic reaction

 - Difficulty breathing

-If you notice one or more of these signs when your dog has been stung, take them to the vet immediately for treatment.
+If you notice one or more of the signs of an allergic reaction when your dog has been stung, call your vet immediately.

-Many websites recommend giving dogs antihistamines from your own medicine cabinet to treat a bee or wasp sting.
-Some human antihistamines are ok for dogs but others can make them seriously ill and can even be fatal, so please don’t give this to your dog without first speaking to your vet to check the specific drug is safe for your dog, and that the quantity is ok for the size and weight of your pet.
+Do not give antihistamines to your dog without first speaking to your vet to check if the specific drug is safe for them and that the quantity is right for the size and weight of your pet.

 As well as bees and wasps, your dog might be bitten by:

 - Ticks – these should be carefully removed